-Investment Adviser.
+Investment Adviser and Sub-Adviser.
 The Fund's investment adviser is Eaton Vance Management ("Eaton Vance" or the "Adviser").
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").
-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
+Eaton Vance has engaged its affiliate Parametric Portfolio Associates LLC ("Parametric" or the "Sub-Adviser") as a sub-adviser to the Fund.
+Prior to March 1, 2021, Parametric was an indirect, wholly owned subsidiary of EVC.
+On March 1, 2021, Morgan Stanley acquired EVC and Eaton Vance and Parametric each became an indirect, wholly owned subsidiary of Morgan Stanley.

 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
-As of December 31, 2021, after giving effect to the Transaction as described above, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.6 trillion.
+As of March 31, 2023, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.4 trillion.